backend-development/rails-example-test-the-todo/README.md

 Welcome to The "Todo"-App
 ====

 This App will help you learn about Testing Rails with rspec and phantomjs.
+It's part of a [textbook on web engineering](http://web-engineering.github.com )

 It also shows the usage of